AdobeDocs/graphql-mesh-gateway/src/pages/reference/combining-multiple-sources.md

 }
 ```

-Which returns the correct data:
+The query returns the correct data:

 ![GraphQL Unified Schema with GraphiQL](../_images/graphiql-return.png)

 Congrats!
-You are now familiar with the basics of GraphQL Mesh: Configuring Sources, Handlers, Transforms and shaping the Unified Schema with `additionalTypeDefs` and `additionalResolvers`.
+You are now familiar with the basics of shaping the Unified Schema with `additionalTypeDefs` and `additionalResolvers`.